God is a fountain flowing into itself St Dionysius

 Atman in Brahman

-The black hole of the soul When the human created space-time created simulacra consciousness in such a loop begins to chase
+The black hole of the Soul When the human created space-time created simulacra consciousness in such a loop begins to chase

 its own tail, wakefulness accelerates in intensity.
 It can be illustrated by the